denxv/TGV2RayScraper/README.md

 * `-H, --help-scripts` — Display help information for all internal pipeline scripts.

-* `-N, --no-async` — Use slower but simpler synchronous scraping mode instead of the default asynchronous mode.

 **The script performs the following:**

 * Executes all pipeline steps in order:

   1. `update_channels.py` – updates the list of channels.

-  2. `async_scraper.py` – collects channel data from Telegram asynchronously (faster, used by default).
+  2. `scraper.py` – collects channel data from Telegram asynchronously.

-  3. `scraper.py` – collects channel data synchronously if `--no-async` is used (slower, simpler).

-  4. `v2ray_cleaner.py` – cleans, normalizes, and processes the scraped proxy configuration files.
+  3. `v2ray_cleaner.py` – cleans, normalizes, and processes the scraped proxy configuration files.

 * Collects only relevant arguments for each script automatically.